-Jump to FAQ's about: the Pre-Proposal Application, Eligibility, Percent Effort, Other Funding, Electronic Confidential Support Forms, and Miscellaneous Issues (including IRB requirements, indirect costs, salary caps, preliminary animal research, and success rates).
+Jump to FAQ's about: the Stage Two Application, Pre-Proposal Application, Eligibility, Percent Effort, Other Funding, Letters of Support, and Miscellaneous Issues (including IRB requirements, indirect costs, salary caps, preliminary animal research, and success rates).

-How do I return to my pre-proposal once I've started it?
+How do I return to my proposal once I've started it?

-You may use this link to access a pre-proposal that is in progress.
-You should bookmark this page to return to your pre-proposal.
+You may use this link to access a proposal that is in progress.
+You should bookmark this page to return to your proposal.

 What is the difference between the institution where I hold a faculty appointment and the grant-receiving organization?